Haunt-o/Haunt-o.github.io/nacl-story-cards.md

 For separating pieces of information on a line, you have several options:
 - Comma `,`
-	- Good for lists of things that are together.
+	- Good for lists of things.
 - Semicolon `;`
 	- Good for a stronger separation of things in the same category.
 - Slash `/`